Xerxes1138/ScreenSpaceSubsurfaceScattering/README.md

 ![GraphicsSettings](https://raw.githubusercontent.com/Xerxes1138/ScreenSpaceSubsurfaceScattering/master/GraphicsSettings.png)

 See pref_camerarig for reference on how to setup ScreenSpaceSubSurfaceScattering.cs on your camera (should always be the first effect to be used)

+Existing surface shader need to be updated, see SurfaceShaderSSSTemplate.shader and  SurfaceShaderTemplate.shader as guide

 # References
 - [Jimenez et al. 2011] "https://github.com/iryoku/separable-sss"